 Indira Nehru (later Indira Gandhi) was the first female Prime Minister of India.
 She was also a Badmintonian, and the history of Badminton is about girls learning to do everything.
 Badminton is one of the oldest schools founded specifically to educate girls.
 Our values and success are built on the pioneering ideas of extraordinary women.

-For over 150 years we have nurtured and inspired girls to succeed in every area of life: from politics to the creative arts; from medicine to motherhood.
+For now 160 years we have nurtured and inspired girls to succeed in every area of life: from politics to the creative arts; from medicine to motherhood.
 Educating girls is our history and our future, and we know how to do it.

 Founded in 1858 by Mrs Miriam Badock, Badminton was set up to offer girls the same educational opportunities that their brothers enjoyed.
 At this time, Christian socialist ideas were often a vehicle for talking about the importance of education (especially for women).
 It’s this tradition that gives us our school motto – ‘Pro Omnibus Quisque Pro Deo Omnes’ (‘Each for all and all for God’).
 We are not a religiously denominational school: we have no chapel, and we welcome girls from all faiths and none.
 But the musketeer-like flavour of our motto does still say a good deal about the boldness of spirit and strength of support that Badminton engenders.

 The school’s radical heritage is like that of some the Oxbridge colleges founded for women, and our teachers and leaders often came out of this Oxbridge tradition of proto-feminism.
 From the start the school was also unusual in its internationalism, welcoming girls whose parents lived abroad; Our first international boarder, a young girl whose parents were in the British colony of Demerara, arrived in 1858.
 The curriculum was much broader than was usual for girls, and there was a particular emphasis on extra-curricular activities, especially sport (something girls at this time seldom had the chance to try at all).